Publicis prepares for foggy year after organic growth beat - NewsBreak

 While the beat should have led Publicis to upgrade its objectives, the group expressed reservations on the consequences the global health situation, the conflict in Ukraine and the rise in raw materials and energy prices could have.

-Publicis also needs to navigate a shift in sector trends as Alphabet’s Google is looking to phase out use of what it described as privacy-invasive cookies.
+Publicis also needs to navigate a shift in sector trends as Alphabet's (GOOGL.O) Google is looking to phase out use of what it described as privacy-invasive cookies. read more

 Because the coming disappearance of third-party cookies raises the complexity of digital media, our role with customers becomes all the more essential, the group wrote in an email to Reuters, emphasising the competitive advantage of its data company Epsilon.